ROSS-HARMON EDUCATOR OF THE YEAR

-Each year the Ross-Harmon Educator of the Year Committee hosts an awards dinner to show our recognition of, and appreciation for, individuals who have provided significant contributions to the education of students in the Oroville City Elementary, Oroville Union High, Palermo Union, Thermalito Union School District, Stream Charter and Hearthstone.
-We rely on community members, school staff, and parents to identify those individuals who deserve recognition.
+Every year, the Ross-Harmon Educator of the Year Committee throws a fabulous awards dinner bash on the last Monday of April, all to shower appreciation and applause on the rockstars who’ve made a big splash in educating students across Oroville City Elementary, Oroville Union High, Palermo Union, Thermalito Union School District, Stream Charter, and Hearthstone.
+We rely on the community, school staff, and parents to help us spotlight those extraordinary folks deserving of a standing ovation!

 The categories for nomination are: